Mountain Grove Campground: Decline and later history

 As railroads began to become more common, attendance of the Mountain Grove Campground began to decline.
 The attendance of the campground dropped severely in 1891.
 On July 9, 1891, the campground placed an unusually large advertisement in a local newspaper.
 Attendance continued to drop in 1892.
 The decline continued, despite efforts by the campground directors to increase the number of Chautauqua speakers and religious speakers.
 Attempts were made throughout the 1890s to stave off the impending failure of the campground, but were largely unsuccessful.
 Later, the Board of Managers decided that they would open the campground specifically for special events, such as the Bloomsburg Methodist Church's plans for an eleven-car special train to carry picnickers and a band there.
 By the mid-1890s, it was permitted for visitors to bring their own supplies, rent multiple tents, and decide whether to stay for one or two weeks.
 A short branch line of the Danville, Hazleton, and Wilkes-Barre Railroad was then built to allow easier transport of visitors' baggage to the campground.
 Baggage carrying was also done for free and the attendance fee was also reduced.
 Only one of the twenty-five prominent local families who attended the camp meeting in the 1880s still attended it in the 1890s.

 However, one of the last camp meetings there, in 1900, was referred to as "interesting and profitable", although attendance had significantly dropped between 1898 and 1899.
 When the campground closed for the season in 1901, no plans were made to reopen it in 1902.
 The campground directors then attempted to sell the land to the Pennsylvania Railroad, but they were unsuccessful.
 In 1903, a farmer bought the land and the tents, buildings, and platforms were all purchased by various individuals.
 These items had all been sold within 18 months of the abandonment of the campground.
 The last sign of the campground's existence was its boardwalk, which eventually rotted away.

-The area where the Mountain Grove Campground used to be currently contains sump holes and scrub.
+The area where the Mountain Grove Campground used to be contains sump holes and scrub.

 The Mountain Grove Campground was stated in the 1950s by Charles A. Johnson to be a "new-fashioned camp meeting".
 The newspaper editor James C. Brown stated that it was "one of the most delightful resorts in Pennsylvania".